4. Homestay arrangements (Level 2 schools only)

 - up to date travel information and forms in VISIT

-- completed Application for change of accommodation and welfare provision form and evidence for students changing homestay arrangements
+- completed and evidence for students changing homestay arrangements

 - approved travel request documents with all necessary signatures prior to student undertaking travel